treojs/treo/Readme.md

 ## API

   All callbacks follow node.js style, where `err` is a first argument.
-In terms of IndexedDB, it helps to handle `onerror` event that probably exists in all requests.
-The power feature of Indexed, that takes up 50% of source code, is a smooth migrations and DB connections.
-You don't need to worry about db connections, db [versions](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_version), adding new stores with `onupgradeneeded`.
-It just works in background.
+In terms of IndexedDB, it helps to handle `onerror` event, which probably exists in all requests.

-### Indexed(name, options)
+### new Indexed(name, options)

-  Create a new Indexed instance to work with selected [store](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBObjectStore) and [db](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase). `name` follows simple convention `db-name:store-name`.
+  Create a new Indexed instance to work with selected [store](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBObjectStore) and [db](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase). `name` follows simple convention `db:store`.
   `options` parameter is optional and helps you define [keyPath](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_keypath) value as a `key` option.
-If you change key for existing store, it will recreated without data.
+If you will change key for existing store, it recreates storage and deletes existing data associted with store.

 ```js
 var tags = new Indexed('notepad:tags', { key: 'updatedAt' });
 ```

-### Indexed.supported

-  Flag to control that IndexedDB is available.
-If it is false, you can use [ask11/weak-indexed](https://github.com/ask11/weak-indexed) with indentical async API, that downgrades to localStorage and supports all brosers since IE6.
-Also check caniuse [page](http://caniuse.com/#search=indexeddb).

-  Indexed tryes to build on top of latest standarts, so it works on Chrome 25+, IE10+, FF13+.
-The reasons for this requirements are *2-parameter open* and *string values for transaction modes*.
-Check [MDN Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase#Browser_Compatibility) for irrefragable answer.

 ### Indexed#put(key, val, cb)